omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

    projects.
 This is usually required if your project expects that other independent models will extend it in the future.
--  :guilabel:`Add include paths exported from referenced projects` allows a dependent project to use header files from the dependencies if those projects have exported their include path (i.e. the above option was turned on.)
+-  :guilabel:`Add include paths exported from referenced projects` allows a dependent project to use header files from the dependencies if those projects have exported their include path (i.e., the above option was turned on.)
 -  :guilabel:`Add include dirs and other compile options from enabled project features`: Project features may require additional include paths and defines to compile properly.
-Enabling this option will add those command line arguments (specified in the :file:`.oppfeatures` file) to the compiler command line.
+Enabling this option will add those command-line arguments (specified in the :file:`.oppfeatures` file) to the compiler command line.

 Source files: